BarbaraPorebska/Phonebook/README.md

 <br>Phonebook</br>

 You just moved to a new town, and you'd like to get new friends as soon as possible.You've decided to create a phone book application, or at least some parts of it first.
 While you were experimenting with a friendly user interface, you attended a cooloff ice party where you collected a few phone numbers.
-Later on you realized thatmany numbers are incorrect (maybe the party was too good), so you decided towrite a program that selects the good ones, and also checks for their area codes.
+Later on you realized thatmany numbers are incorrect (maybe the party was too good), so you decided to write a program that selects the good ones, and also checks for their area codes.

 Tasks